jaredtritz/jsonsails-readthedocs/source/concepts/permissions.rst

 happen then depending on what the price is set to.

 price = 0
-  Anyone requesting the item will be granted access for free
+  Anyone requesting the item will be granted permission for free

 price = postive integer
   Permission will be granted to anyone upon payment of the price